-Throughout the 20th Century young men in most Western countries faced the risk of military conscription.
-Although compulsory service ended in the U.S. in 1973, the practice continued until very recently in many European nations, and is still widely used around the world.1 Spurred in part by recent decisions to end conscription in Sweden, Italy, France, and Germany, there is renewed interest in understanding the impacts of mandatory service on a wide range of outcomes, including earnings (Angrist and Chen, 2011; Angrist, Chen, and Song, 2011; Grenet et al., 2011; Paloyo, 2010), education (Maurin and Xenogiani, 2007; Cipollone and Rosolia, 2007; Keller et al., 2009; Bauer et al., 2009), health (Bedard and Deschenes, 2006; Dobkin and Shabani, 2009; Autor et al., 2011), and crime (Galiani et al., 2011).
+Throughout the twentieth century young men in most Western countries faced the risk of military conscription.
+Although compulsory service ended in the United States in 1973, the practice continued until very recently in many European nations, and is still widely used around the world.
+Spurred in part by recent decisions to end conscription in Sweden, Italy, France, and Germany, there is renewed interest in understanding the impacts of mandatory service on a wide range of outcomes, including earnings (Angrist and Chen 2011; Angrist, Chen, and Song 2011; Grenet, Hart, and Roberts 2011; Paloyo 2010), education (Maurin and Xenogiani 2007; Cipollone and Rosolia 2007; Keller, Poutvaara, and Wagener 2010; Bauer et al. 2012), health (Bedard and Deschenes 2006; Dobkin and Shabani 2009; Autor, Duggan, and Lyle 2011), and crime (Galiani, Rossi, and Schargrodsky 2011).